 Graduates of the Department of the History of Medicine (1990-present)

-Part-time faculty, Center for Leadership Education, Johns Hopkins University.
+Lecturing Fellow in the Thompson Writing Program, Duke University.
 Seth's graduate advisor was Mary Fissell and his PhD thesis was titled "Run Afoul: Sodomy, Masculinity, and the Body in the Georgian Royal Navy."

 Research Associate, Faculty of History, University of Cambridge.
 Justin's graduate advisor was Gianna Pomata, and his thesis was titled "Secret Remedies and the Rise of Pharmaceutical Monopolies in France during the First Global Age."

+Affliated Research Partner, University College Freiburg Division for Science and Technology Studies.
 Marion's graduate advisor was Nathaniel Comfort, and her thesis explored how different professions defined deafness and analyzed surrounding questions of identity, culture, and treatment.

 Post-doctoral fellow at the Consortium for History of Science, Technology and Medicine.
 Alicia’s graduate advisor was Mary Fissell and her PhD thesis was titled "The Astonishment of Experience: Americans and Psychical Research, 1885-1935."